Hugo-Chia/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
+1. HubHealth should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. HubHealth should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. HubHealth should work independent of internet connectivity.

 *{More to be added}*